Measles Outbreaks Threaten U.S. Elimination Status: Concerns Rise as Cases Climb

 While vaccines for diseases like the flu or COVID-19 may not offer complete protection, a complete schedule of the measles vaccine is nearly 100 percent effective at preventing infections.
 It is important to note that “eliminated” does not mean “eradicated.”

 The COVID-19 pandemic is partly to blame for the interruption in vaccination rates among children.
-However, an increase in people “catching up on travel” could also contribute to cases, as travelers return from countries where measles is not eliminated.
+However, an increase in people “catching up on travel” might also contribute to cases, as travelers return from countries where measles is not eliminated.

 Several events, including the debunked study linking vaccines to autism and the COVID-19 pandemic, have significantly impacted vaccination rates.
 Paul Offit, director of the Vaccine Education Center at the Children’s Hospital of Philadelphia, explains that these events have bred sentiments adverse to public health.

 Offit emphasizes that people may not fully understand the implications of a measles infection, especially for children.
-Measles usually presents with cold-like symptoms and a characteristic rash that appears a few days after symptoms start.
+Measles usually presents with cold-like symptoms and a characteristic rash that appears a few days following symptoms start.
 The disease is highly contagious and poses a threat to immunocompromised patients.

 Offit recalls the 1991 Philadelphia measles epidemic and highlights the importance of not letting our guard down.
 He recommends vaccination as the key public health measure to combat measles outbreaks.